-Yamagata Prefecture has the highest consumption of konjac in Japan!
+Yamagata Prefecture is the number one consumer of konjac in Japan!
 Is boiled konjac the most popular recipe?

 You can almost always find konnyaku balls on skewers for sale in any tourist spot in Yamagata Prefecture!

-Usually, there are three to four balls of konnyaku on each skewer.
+Typically, there are 3 to 4 konjac balls on a single skewer.

-The low price of a skewer at 100 to 150 yen and the aroma of soy sauce will have you coming back for more.
+The low price of 100 to 150 yen per skewer, combined with the aroma of soy sauce, makes it irresistible to resist buying one.

 We will introduce the appeal of tama konnyaku, which you can always find at festivals